 2013 - 2017 COUNCIL PLAN STRATEGIC OBJECTIVES OUR MAJOR ACHIEVEMENTS IN 2015/16 Developed and delivered the Plaza Park Project on the MC 2 Civic Plaza, with the assistance of VicHealth funding, with more than 15,000 people engaged in 70 events.
-Continued implementation of the Live Well in Bulleen Project.
-OUR COMMUNITY SPIRIT Undertook extensive conservation works on the significant public art sculptures of 'Sentinel' and 'River Peel'.
-More information on \$1,598,343 provided in community grants to 36 community projects. page 29 Awarded 78 food businesses with Five Star Food Safety Awards.
+OUR COMMUNITY Continued implementation of the Live Well in Bulleen Project.
+Undertook extensive conservation works on the significant public art sculptures SPIRIT of 'Sentinel' and 'River Peel'.
+More information on page 29 \$1,598,343 provided in community grants to 36 community projects.
+Awarded 78 food businesses with Five Star Food Safety Awards. pagete Awarded 78 food businesses with Five Star Food Safety Awards.
 Received Best Practice standard from the State Emergency Services (SES) in their audit of Council's updated Municipal Emergency Management Plan (MEMP).
 Developed a new waste bin program to commence in 2016/17 and awarded a new waste collection contract with enhanced technology features to improve service delivery and waste recovery.
-ENJOY AND PROTECT OUR NATURAL SPACES Delivered approximately 70 events to encourage the community to learn how to live more sustainably.
-Committed approximately \$2 million to install energy efficient LED (Light Emitting Diode) streetlights across Manningham in 2016/17.
-More information on Expanded Manningham's open space network by 8,256sqm. page 38 Developed and trialled 20 new zero additional maintenance local stormwater treatment systems (known as ZAM-WSUD) across the municipality.
+ENJOY AND PROTECT Delivered approximately 70 events to encourage the community to learn how to live more sustainably.
+OUR NATURAL SPACES More information on page 38 Committed approximately \$2 million to install energy efficient LED (Light Emitting Diode) streetlights across Manningham in 2016/17.
+Diode) streetlights across Manningham in 2016/17.
+Expanded Manningham's open space network by 8,256sqm.
+Developed and trialled 20 new zero additional maintenance local stormwater treatment systems (known as ZAM-WSUD) across the municipality.
 More than 6,000 community members participated in more than 150 environmental stewardship events and other environmental programs.
-Converted 313 local park and carpark lights to LED lights across the municipality.
-Completed construction of Tindals Road in Donvale, between Mullum Mullum Creek and Stintons Road.
-GETTING FROM PLACE Commenced construction on the final one kilometre section of the Mullum Mullum Trail.
+Converted 313 local park and carpark lights to LED lights across the municipality Completed construction of Tindals Road in Donvale, between Mullum Mullum Creek and Stintons Road: GETTING FROM PLACE Commenced construction on the final one kilometre section of the Mullum Mullum Trail.
 TO PLACE More information on Provided support to five primary schools to implement their active travel plans and more than 50 school activities were held to promote active travel. page 47 Commenced community consultation on a draft strategy for a major upgrade of Jumping Creek Road in Wonga Park to be completed between 2017 and 2023.
 Constructed 1,770 metres of new footpaths as part of the Principal Pedestrian Network program.
 Attained a planning permit for the construction of the Mullum Mullum Stadium at Mullum Mullum Reserve in Donvale.
-PLANNING FOR WHERE WE LIVE More information on Three amendments to the Manningham Planning Scheme were gazetted.
-Upgraded playgrounds at six reserves with new play equipment, landscaping and paths. page 55 Installed new outdoor exercise equipment at three reserves.
+PLANNING FOR Three amendments to the Manningham Planning Scheme were gazetted.
+WHERE WE LIVE Upgraded playgrounds at six reserves with new play equipment, landscaping and paths. page 55 Installed new outdoor exercise equipment at three reserves.
 Provided \$28,188 worth of grants to 19 projects as part of the Heritage Restoration Fund.

-EVERYTHING WE NEED IS LOCAL

-More information on page 64

-Completed the \$21.4 million redevelopment of Aquarena Aquatic and Leisure Centre, including improved all abilities access, a new therapy pool, enlarged gym space and a children's splash play area.

-Endorsed the inaugural Manningham Local Dementia Alliance Group Action Plan.

-Endorsed the Manningham Food Security Plan 2016 - 2021.

-Launched the new look Manningham Business website.

-COUNCIL LEADERSHIP AND ORGANISATIONAL PERFORMANCE

-More information on page 77

-Completed the first phase of an organisational customer service 'health check' and developed a Customer Service Transformation Roadmap.

-Established a new IT Transformation service unit.

-Provided mobile devices to Aged and Disability Support Services and Engineering Operations to improve service delivery.
+EVERYTHING WE NEED Completed the \$21.4 million redevelopment of Aquarena Aquatic and Leisure Centre, including improved all abilities access, a new therapy pool, enlarged gym space and a children's splash play area.
+More information on Endorsed the inaugural Manningham Local Dementia Alliance Group Action Plan. page 64 Endorsed the Manningham Food Security Plan 2016 - 2021.
+Launched the new lock Manningham Business website.
+COUNCIL Completed the first phase of an organisational customer service 'health check' and developed a Customer Service Transformation Roadmap.
+LEADERSHIP AND Established a new IT Transformation service unit.
+ORGANISATIONAL PERFORMANCE Provided mobile devices to Aged and Disability Support Services and Engineering Operations to improve service delivery.
+More information on page 77 Completed leadership development program for service unit managers to build coaching capability and resilience.

-Launched a new staff Intranet.

-Completed leadership development program for service unit managers to build coaching capability and resilience.